AdesisNetlife/croak/README.md

 ## To Do/Wish list

-- Support for relative paths on `.croakrc` based on its file location
+- Support for relative paths on `.croakrc` based on its file location [DONE]
-- Use to inquirer node module instead of promptly (for a more featured and pretty CLI)
+- Switch from promptly to inquirer (more featured and pretty CLI, like yeoman)
 - More test cases scenarios and destructive/evil testing
 - More deep CLI test cases
+- CLI input values and paths validations
 - Support for extending/overriding Grunt configuration
 - Support for multiple Gruntfile in the same project?
 - Grunt croak task to configure it from local Gruntfile
 - Support to use an installed node package instead of using a path for the Gruntfile

-## Authors
+## Author

 - [Tomás Aparicio](https://github.com/h2non)

 ## License

-Copyright (c) 2013 Adesis Netlife S.L
+Copyright (c) 2013 Adesis Netlife S.L and contributors

 Released under the [MIT][5] license